marcelmbn/GetRandomPCMol/README.md

 `getrandompcmol` in its current state depends on existing installations of
 - the `xtb` program package for optimization and MDs/MTDs (for details and installation instructions, see [github.com/grimme-lab/xtb](https://github.com/grimme-lab/xtb))
-- the `mctc-convert` executable that can be obtained from the `mctc-lib` (for details and installation instructions, see [github.com/grimme-lab/mctc-lib](https://github.com/grimme-lab/mctc-lib))
+- the `mctc-convert` executable that can be obtained from the `mctc-lib` library (for details and installation instructions, see [github.com/grimme-lab/mctc-lib](https://github.com/grimme-lab/mctc-lib))
-- the `PubGrep` bash script for downloading PubChem molecules based on their CID (for details, see [github.com/grimme-lab/PubGrep](https://github.com/grimme-lab/PubGrep))
+- the `PubGrep` script for downloading PubChem molecules based on their CID (for details, see [github.com/grimme-lab/PubGrep](https://github.com/grimme-lab/PubGrep))
-- if conformer search is desired: `crest` for creating conformer ensembles from a given structure file (for details, see [github.com/crest-lab/crest](https://github.com/grimme-lab/PubGrep)](https://github.com/crest-lab/crest))
+- _if conformer search is desired_: `crest` for creating conformer ensembles from a given structure file (for details, see [github.com/crest-lab/crest](https://github.com/grimme-lab/PubGrep)](https://github.com/crest-lab/crest))

 ## Installation